• Why Attend?

 YOUR CHANCE TO MEET AND CATCH UP WITH COLLEAGUES FROM ACROSS THE INDUSTRY

-As this event returns to an in-person format, you can look forward to a networking focused event with industry leading presentations, interactive formats and the most innovative solution providers attending.
-Hear from industry leading speakers, Learn what is round the corner in terms of future trends and get the latest knowledge on new and upcoming disruptors.
+You can look forward to a networking focused event with industry leading presentations, interactive formats and the most innovative solution providers attending.
+Hear from industry leading speakers, learn what is round the corner in terms of future trends and get the latest knowledge on new and upcoming disruptors.

 700+